-This type of insight is such a challenge to codify in AI that researchers are still working out where to start: yet it represents one of the most fundamental difference between natural and machine thought.
+This type of insight is such a challenge to codify in AI that researchers are still working out where to start; however, it represents one of the most fundamental differences between natural and machine thought.

 Five years ago, a collaboration between KAUST-affiliated researchers Hector Zenil and Jesper Tegnér, along with Narsis Kiani and Allan Zea from Sweden‘s Karolinska Institutet, began adapting algorithmic information theory to network and systems biology in order to address fundamental problems in genomics and molecular circuits.
 That collaboration led to the development of an algorithmic approach to inferring causal processes that could form the basis of a universal model of AI.